danielrcollins1/OED-Expanded/monsters.md

 -   Every 15 minutes of real time play.
 -   During long searches, such as those for secret doors, etc.
--   On the parties exit from dungeon.
+-   On the parties exit from dungeon at the end of the session.
 -   In the presence of loud/combat noise.

 If a wandering monster result is indicated, use the Monster Determination information below.
 Multiple parties of monsters may attack one another.
 On a near miss (result of 5), give a hint that monsters are present (ex: distant monster noise).